exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 ## 3. Detailed Feature Specifications

 ### 3.1.
 Script Control & Scheduling
 The UI will feature buttons to manually start and stop each script.
+A "Preview Command" button is available for each rclone job, and a "Dry Run" option is available for the qBittorrent cleanup script.

+*   **Stop Job:** The UI dynamically changes the "Run Now" button to a "Stop" button for any active job.
+The `ScriptRunnerService` can terminate a running process by its job name.
+*   **Dry Run:** This allows users to preview the cleanup script's actions without deleting any files.
-A "Preview Command" button will also be available for each rclone job.
-Clicking this button will display a modal window showing the exact `rclone` command that will be executed, including all paths and flags.
-This allows advanced users to verify the command before running it.
-The `MainViewModel` will command the `ScriptRunnerService` to launch the appropriate script (`.bat` or `.ps1`) as a separate process.
-The `SchedulingService` will use a robust mechanism to trigger the `ScriptRunnerService` based on the `schedule.pull_every_minutes` setting in `config.json`.
+*   **Preview Command:** Clicking this button displays the exact `rclone` command that will be executed.

+The `MainViewModel` commands the `ScriptRunnerService` to launch the appropriate script as a separate process.
+The `SchedulingService` uses a robust mechanism to trigger the `ScriptRunnerService` based on the `schedule.pull_every_minutes` setting in `config.json`.

 To prevent overlapping executions, the `ScriptRunnerService` will implement a single-instance guard for each script type using a `Mutex`.
 Before initiating a new script run, the service will check the mutex.
 If a script is already running, the new execution request will be ignored.
 The service will also include logic to handle "catch-up" runs after the system wakes from sleep.